pshuklabaidya/ai-project-template/README.md

 # AI Project Template

-Reusable Streamlit-first template for building recruiter-friendly AI portfolio projects focused on Agentic RAG, LLM evaluation, synthetic-data demos, AI automation, and decision-support workflows.
+Reusable Streamlit-first template for building AI portfolio projects focused on Agentic RAG, LLM evaluation, synthetic-data demos, AI automation, and decision-support workflows.

 > Status: Template repository for AI portfolio projects.
 This repository is not a finished AI application.